Last Updated on May 12, 2023 by lindseymahoney

 - Paint: All leftover from our home projects

-I spent about $80 on the interior of the house.
-With the price of the house at $50, the total cost of this makeover was $130.
+I spent about $80 on the interior of the doll house makeover.
+With the price of the house at $50, the entire house was $130.

-I had so much fun designing this dollhouse with my daughter’s personality in mind.
+This gift was a labor of love with my little girl in mind.
+I had so much fun with this makeover and hope that this is her dream house that sparks creativity and joy.
 I can’t wait for her to open this gift on Christmas morning!

 More Content You May Like